ComputationalBioLab/Unfit/README.md

 Create your own cost functions so you can minimise what is important to you.
 Even if you don't want to compile the test version, it may be useful to have a look at the examples to get ideas as to how to code up your custom cost functions.

-We have created a new tutorial which provides a step by step guide to writing your own cost functions from scratch.
-We have also created another new tutorial to explain how to write your own optimizer using the Unfit framework.
+We have created a [tutorial](https://computationalbiolab.github.io/assets/pdf/unfit_tutorial.pdf) which provides a step by step guide to writing your own cost functions from scratch.
+In case you are interested, we have also created another [tutorial](https://computationalbiolab.github.io/assets/pdf/unfit_write_an_optimizer_tutorial.pdf) to explain how to write your own optimizer using the Unfit framework.
 Both of these are available from the Unfit website.

 ### Development Environment